Being interested in being aware encourages one to maintain good mental health.

 There are so many factors that can damage your overall well-being.
-Some of them could be the death of someone you love, conflict with other people, relationship issues, environmental toxicity, medical problems, social stigma, etc. With all the unwanted stressors we experienced every day, we become prone to mental illness.
-Fortunately, there are better ways to address that.
+With all the unwanted stressors we experienced every day, we become prone to mental illness.
+Fortunately, there are better ways to address that self-awareness issue.
 We need to take extra care of our overall health, and here’s what we should do.

 wholegrain cereals or bread

 fish and meat

 One of the main reasons we can’t sometimes get rid of emotional and mental health problems is that we do not give ourselves time to rest.
 Often, we get to overthink life’s uncertainties, making it impossible for us to get a good night’s sleep.
 But to keep our mental state healthy, we need to have at least 8 to 10 hours of sleep per day.
 Better sleep helps us in a lot of ways, such as:

 Lowering our risk for serious health problems, such as heart disease and diabetes.

 Improving memory and supporting better cognitive function

 Always Keep In Touch With Ourselves – An important factor in mental health improvement is self-care.
 Therefore, we should consider taking care of ourselves more often.
 Because the more we handle ourselves positively, the more we get to have that overall health stability.

 Self-care provides us with insight into how to be the best version of ourselves.
 It allows us to better cope with stress while supporting us in prioritizing what’s important.
 It provides us time to understand our needs better.
 Being self-aware is about aiming to be better, if not the best.